Kiriki-liszt/Sky_Blue_EQ4/README.md

 Also the Low Pass FIR filter is only applied once.
 No need for two because the EQ itself does not produce and harmonic content.

+The filters has 49 taps for x2 oversampling with 12 sample latency, and 193 taps for x4 oversampling with 24 sample latency.

 ### 3. Parallel EQ and Band-pass filters

 As I understand, the need of parallel EQ is for better resolution between two close EQ shape.
 It'll interfere less than Serial EQs.

 Also the original Maag EQs are using parallel EQ topology.
-Maag EQ is consisted of four Band-pass and one High-pass for re-construct the feqquenct range, and one High-pass for adding 'Very High Frequency'.
+Maag EQ is consisted of four Band-pass and one High-pass for re-constructing the Frequency range, and one High-pass for adding 'Very High Frequency'.

 However, The Plugin-alliance version is not strictly Parallel topology.
 We can check this out with comparing with any Serial EQs like Pro-Q 3.